darkdrago74/rpi-wifi-fallback/README.md

 <img src="images/webconfig2.png" width="600" alt="webconfig2">

-Manual Hotspot Control
+#Manual Hotspot Control
-Perfect for allowing coworkers to access your 3D printer or machine: bash# Enable manual hotspot (even when WiFi is working) hotspot on
+Perfect for allowing coworkers to access your 3D printer or machine:

+# Enable manual hotspot (even when WiFi is working)
+hotspot on

 # Check current status